 In this tree view you can see the windows, editors, and lines where a bookmark is located.

 Clicking on a bookmark will bring the window and editor to the front, will navigate to that bookmark.
+You can right-click on a bookmark in the list or in the editor gutter to display a popup menu with functions to delete the bookmark, to delete all bookmarks, to go to a specific bookmark, or to name the bookmark.
+The new name of the bookmark will be displayed in bookmark menus and lists.
 You can dock the bookmark list to make it accessible at all times without blocking any other windows.
+If you dock the bookmark list to the top of bottom of the screen, the bookmark list will be displayed as a menu: